 There are three categories of apprenticeships available for those aged 16 and over:

-These apprenticeships are equivalent for students with five GCSE passes at A*-C level.
+These apprenticeships are equivalent for students with five GCSE passes at A*-C or 9-4 levels.

 If you do not meet the requirements, there's the option of completing a traineeship to prepare you for an intermediate apprenticeship.
 Some employers will accept apprentices who have relevant work experience.
 It is advised that you check the entry requirements for each job.

 These are equivalent to an A-level pass.
 An advanced level apprentice will work full-time and attend college or in-house training centre on a day release basis.

 If you complete an advanced apprenticeship, you will be rewarded with a level 3 NVQ, and a knowledge based qualification.